visgl/react-google-maps/docs/api-reference/components/api-provider.md

 components using the exact same props, since only the first one to render will actually load the maps API.

-When the Google Maps API has already been loaded externally (i.e., the [`google.maps.importLibrary`][gmp-import-library] function exists), the
+When the Maps JavaScript API has already been loaded externally (i.e., the [`google.maps.importLibrary`][gmp-import-library] function exists), the
 `APIProvider` will ignore all specified props and use the existing